CIRS-Girona/Thematic2.5D/README.md

 ## Results

-The experimental results, consistent with the findings of Gleason et al. (2015), highlight the varying performance of models trained on different data modalities:
+The experimental results, consistent with the findings of Gleason et al. (2015), highlight the varying performance of models trained on different data modalities for classifying unexploded ordnances (UXOs):

 * **2D Model:** Models trained solely on optical imagery exhibited a tendency to misclassify non-UXO objects, such as scales placed in the scene for measurement or rusted chains lying on the sea floor, as UXOs.
 * **3D Model:** Models trained exclusively on depth information demonstrated a high false positive rate, often identifying structures with similar shapes to UXOs as potential targets.
 These models also struggled with accurately classifying actual UXOs in some instances.